 Peace of mind to make a living

-Standing on the second floor of a resident's house, looking far away, we felt that Tien Phong village was putting on a new look after the days of actively building a new countryside.
+Standing on the second floor of a resident's house, looking into the distance, we felt that Tien Phong village was taking on a new look after days of actively building a new countryside.
 These were concrete roads, wide asphalt roads, the commune People's Committee headquarters, spacious schools, and green gardens with fruit trees.

-While preparing fishing gear to catch shrimp and fish for the new spring season, Mr. Dinh Tien Cuong (Tien Phong village) excitedly said: "Previously, because there was no land to "set up camp", the family often drifted together on the river.
+While preparing fishing gear to catch shrimp and fish for the first crop of the new spring, Mr. Dinh Tien Cuong (Tien Phong village) excitedly said: "Before, because there was no land to "set up", the family often drifted together on the river.
 Now the children do not have to risk following their parents on the swaying boats anymore.
-They can go to school, and we feel more secure making a living on the river."
+They can go to school, and we feel more secure when making a living on the river."

 According to Mr. Cuong, because he is familiar with the river job, his family continues to stick with the job; some others go ashore to work in nearby companies and industrial parks.